-The Medically Fragile Waiver (MFW) serves individuals who have been diagnosed with a medically fragile condition which results in a prolonged dependency on skilled nursing.
+The Medically Fragile Waiver (MFW) serves individuals who have been diagnosed with a medically fragile condition defined as a life threatening, chronic condition which results in a prolonged dependency on skilled nursing care at home.
 MFW individuals have a COE 095.
+MFW recipients meet an ICF/IID Level of Care (LOC) as well as established medically fragile parameters.

-MFW provides the following-long term care services: behavior support consultation, case management, home health aide, respite care, nutritional counseling, skilled therapies for adults, private duty nursing, and specialized medical equipment.
+MFW provides the following long term care services: RN Case Management, private duty nursing (RN, LPN), home health aide, behavior support consultation, respite care, nutritional counseling, skilled therapies (PT, OT, SLP) for adults, and specialized medical equipment.
 MFW services are supplementary to early periodic screening, diagnostic, and treatment (EPSDT) benefits for recipients under the age of 21.

-The UNM Health Sciences Center, Center for Development and Disability (UNM-CDD) has a medically fragile case management program which currently provides RN/case management services to both waiver and non-waiver (EPSDT) medically fragile persons state wide.
-UNM-CDDThis is the only provider for these specialized case management services for this population.
-UNM-CDD case managers create the MFW recipiented eindividual support plans (ISP) which include services and budget amounts.
+The UNM Health Sciences Center, Center for Development and Disability (UNM-CDD) has a Medically Fragile Case management Program (MFCMP) that currently provides RN/case management services to both MF waiver and non-waiver (EPSDT) medically fragile persons state wide.
+Case Managers from the UNM/MFCMP assess the recipient for medically fragile parameters, compile the LOC forms, and submit the LOC packet to the Medicaid Third Party Assessor for an ICF/IID LOC determination.
+Case Managers also create the MFW recipient's Individualized Service Plan (ISP) that includes services and budget amounts determined by the LOC.